-The docking stations for Surface Pro models, Surface Book, and Surface 3 are designed so you can switch quickly from portable to the power of a full desktop system.
+The docking stations for Surface Pro models, Surface Go, Surface Book, and Surface 3 are designed so you can switch quickly from portable to the power of a full desktop system.

 Get to know your docking stations

-You can use a docking station to connect your Surface to a full-size monitor, Ethernet, external speakers, and more.
+You can use a docking station to connect your Surface to full-size monitors, an Ethernet connection, external speakers, and more.
 The docking station also charges your Surface.

 There are two types of docking stations available for Surface.

 - The docking stations for Surface Pro, Surface Pro 2, Surface Pro 3, and Surface 3 hold your Surface in a frame.
 To dock your Surface, you place it in the frame of the docking station and slide the sides of the docking station into the sides of your Surface.